quicwg/base-drafts/draft-ietf-quic-tls.md

 ## Discarding Unused Keys

-After QUIC moves to a new encryption level, packet protection keys for previous encryption levels can be discarded.
+After QUIC has completed a move to a new encryption level, packet protection keys for previous encryption levels can be discarded.
 This occurs several times during the handshake, as well as when keys are updated; see {{key-update}}.